censoredplanet/censoredplanet/docs/hyperquackv2.rst

 ############
 HyperquackV2
 ############
-HyperquackV2 combines the older Quack and Hyperquack techniques.
-It makes use of the Echo, Discard, HTTP, and HTTPS internet protocols to remotely detect censorship.
+HyperquackV2 combines the older Quack and Hyperquack techniques, making use of the Echo, Discard, HTTP, and HTTPS internet protocols to remotely detect censorship.
 For a full description of how each of these protocols are used for remote censorship detection, you can read the following papers: